joshuacords/opr/OPR-Riverside-Version.md

 #### Special Abilities
 Special Abilities such as casting of a Spell may be used during an Action.
 They maybe used before or after moving and in any order, but must be used before a Ranged or Melee Attack is made.

+## Ranged Attacks
+### Picking Targets and Firing
+Choose one target for each ranged weapon type the unit has.
+A maximum of 2 different targets may be chosen.

+All models with LoS and in range of their target may fire.

+### Determining Cover
+For each model, if more than half of the targeted unit is not in LoS, or in the case of single model units - more than half of the unit is hidden, that target has **Cover**.

 ## Rolling Attacks